OneSparse/OneSparse/docs/test_matrix_header.md

 (1 row)

 ```
-The 'selection' method calls the 'GrB_select()' API function.
+The `selection` method calls the `GrB_select()` API function.
 The
-name 'selection' was chosen not to conflict with the SQL keyword
+name `selection` was chosen not to conflict with the SQL keyword
-'select'.
+`select`.
 Selection provides a conditional operator called an
-'indexunaryop' and a parameter for the operator to use to compare
+`indexunaryop` and a parameter for the operator to use to compare
 elements in the matrix.
 Below, all elements with values greater
 than 1 are returned:
 ``` postgres-console